Renu-code123/ExpenseFlow-expensetracker/README.md

 # 💸 ExpenseFlow – Smart Expense Tracker

-**ExpenseFlow** is a modern and responsive **expense tracking we...on** designed to help users manage their finances efficiently.
+**ExpenseFlow** is a modern and responsive **expense tracking web application** designed to help users manage their finances efficiently.
-With a clean and elegant dark-themed UI, it allows users to moni...alyze balance, and achieve their financial goals effortlessly.
+With a clean and elegant dark-themed UI, it allows users to monitor spending, analyze balance, and achieve their financial goals effortlessly.

 ---